What is Backflow?

 - Water softeners

 The Michigan's Safe Drinking Water Act, P.A.
 399, 1976 (As Amended), Michigan Plumbing Code 2009, and local government Cross Connection Control Ordinances that require backflow prevention device installation and regular testing.
-It is the property owners responsibility to ensure that backflow prevention devices are properly installed, and tested in compliance with Act 399 of 1976, as Amended.
-The website link to this Act is:www.michigan.gov/Agencies/DEQ/Drinking Water/Community Water Supply.
+It is the property owner's responsibility to ensure that backflow prevention devices are properly installed, and tested in compliance with Act 399 of 1976, as Amended.

-Testing varies by device type and typically takes 10-30 minutes.
+Backflow Testers Search website.
+Testing varies by device type and typically takes 10 to 30 minutes.
 The water supply to the backflow preventer is turned off during testing.